WABG-TV: History

-Commonwealth Broadcasting Group agreed to sell WABG-TV, WNBD-LD, and WFXW-LD to Cala Broadcast Partners for $11.7 million on October 30, 2015.
-Cala was jointly owned by Brian Brady (who owned several other television stations, mostly under the Northwest Broadcasting name) and Jason Wolff (who owned radio and television stations through Frontier Radio Management).
-Concurrently with this acquisition, Cala agreed to purchase WXVT from H3 Communications; a month later, it assigned its right to purchase that station to John Wagner.
-The sale was completed on August 1, 2016.
+On October 30, 2015, Commonwealth Broadcasting Group agreed to sell WABG-TV, WNBD-LD and WFXW-LD to Cala Broadcast Partners for $11.7 million.
+Cala was jointly owned by Brian Brady and Jason Wolff.
+Cala also agreed to acquire WXVT from H3 Communications, although the right to acquire that station was subsequently assigned to John Wagner.
+The transactions were completed on August 1, 2016.

-On January 1, 2017, Cable One (now Sparklight) removed channels owned by Northwest Broadcasting after the two companies failed to reach an agreement.
-On February 1, 2017, the channels were restored to Cable One's lineup under a new carriage deal.

 In February 2019, Reuters reported that Apollo Global Management had agreed to acquire the entirety of Brian Brady's television portfolio, which it intended to merge with Cox Media Group (which Apollo acquired at the same time) and stations spun off from Nexstar Media Group's purchase of Tribune Broadcasting, once the purchases are approved by the FCC.
-In March 2019 filings with the FCC, Apollo confirmed that its newly-formed broadcasting group, Terrier Media, would acquire Northwest Broadcasting, with Brian Brady holding an unspecified minority interest in Terrier.
-In June 2019, it was announced that Terrier Media would instead operate as Cox Media Group, as Apollo had reached a deal to also acquire Cox's radio and advertising businesses.
-The transaction was completed on December 17.
+In March, filings with the Federal Communications Commission confirmed that Apollo-backed Terrier Media would acquire Northwest Broadcasting, while a separate transaction would transfer control of Cox Enterprises' television stations to Terrier Media.
+Brian Brady was to retain a minority interest in the new company..
+In June, Apollo announced that the combined company would operate under the Cox Media Group name after it also agreed to acquire Cox's radio and advertising businesses.
+The transactions closed on December 17, 2019, bringing Northwest Broadcasting's stations, including WABG-TV, into the expanded Cox Media Group.

-On March 29, 2022, Cox Media Group announced it would sell WABG-TV, WNBD-LD, WXVT-LD and 15 other stations to Imagicomm Communications, an affiliate of the parent company of the INSP cable channel, for $488 million; the sale was completed on August 1.
-On April 8, 2025, Imagicomm announced that the Greenville stations would be acquired by Webb Collums' Deltavision Media; the deal was consummated on August 15.
+On March 29, 2022, Cox Media Group announced that it would sell WABG-TV, WNBD-LD, WXVT-LD and other stations to Imagicomm Communications, an affiliate of the INSP cable channel, for $488 million; the sale was completed on August 1.
+On April 8, 2025, Imagicomm announced that the Greenville stations would be sold to Deltavision Media, a Mississippi-based broadcaster owned by Webb Collums. the deal was consummated on August 15.

 WABG-DT2

-WABG-DT2 is the Fox-affiliated second digital subchannel of WABG-TV, broadcasting in 720p high definition on channel 6.2.
+WABG-DT2 is the Fox-affiliated second digital subchannel of WABG-TV, broadcasting in 720p high definition on virtual channel 6.2.